-The event, which ranks on 40th on Peak Races’ 100 Toughest Races in the World, is a grueling 180 mile race, spanning over four days.
-Three-man teams tests their skills and preparations by competing in various categories, including: Male, Female, Mixed (male and female), and Masters (over 40 years of age and may include mix of male and female).
+The event, which ranks on 40th on Peak Races’ 100 Toughest Races in the World, is a grueling 180-mile race, spanning over four days.
+Three-man teams test their skills and preparations by competing in various categories, including Male, Female, Mixed (male and female), and Masters (over 40 years of age and may include mix of male and female).

 The race began in 1995, as a part of the “Save Our River Programme,” which hosted the canoe race to raise funds to clean up the Belize River.
 Since its inception, the race grew becoming one of the most popular events of the year and one of the country’s biggest tourist attractions.